-We have audited the accompanying financial statements of the Deferred Compensation Plan for Public Employees as Amended and Restated for the County of Cook and Cook County Forest Preserve District (Plan), as of and for the years ended December 31, 2021 and 2020, and the related notes to the financial statements, which collectively comprise the Plan's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Deferred Compensation Plan for Public Employees as Amended and Restated for the County of Cook and Cook County Forest Preserve District (Plan), as of and for the years ended December 31, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Plan's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Plan as of December 31, 2021 and 2020, and the changes in financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Plan as of December 31, 2022 and 2021, and the changes in financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.